-Existing accounts with sufficient historical data should use a multi-ad structure with higher budgets (>$200 for entire ad set).
-There is an obvious advantage to launching non-CBO ads with existing historical data because you already have a general sense of which ads work and do not work.
+Existing accounts with sufficient historical data should use a multi-ad structure with higher budgets (>$200 for the entire ad set).
+There is an obvious advantage to launching non-CBO ads with existing historical data.
+This is because you already have a general sense of which ads work and do not work.

 Scale Your Volume Safely

-You can safely continue scaling an existing CBO budget after all ads have completed the learning phase, but there’s a spend threshold where return on advertising spend (ROAS) will be impacted and you will have to either: (1) launch new audiences under new ad sets within the same campaign, or (2) launch new ads within the existing ad sets.
+You can safely continue scaling an existing CBO budget after all ads have completed the learning phase.
+But there’s a spend threshold where the return on advertising spend (ROAS) will be impacted.
+As a result, you will have two choices.
+First, to launch new audiences under new ad sets within the same campaign.
+Or second, to launch new ads within the existing ad sets.

 Make Significant Edits Only When Necessary

 You’ll have a positive impact on your campaigns if you make significant edits when pushing a new ad and re-setting the learning phase.
 Or, if you’re deleting a negative ad to avoid it counting towards your history.

-Additionally, if you build up negative history with an ad that stops performing well, you would benefit from the significant edit.
+Additionally, if you build up a negative history with an ad that stops performing well, you would benefit from the significant edit.
 It also makes sense to pause an ad and re-launch if it performed well and then stopped performing well at some point.

-After you’ve successfully applied Facebook’s best practices for structuring your media buying, you can begin shifting your focus to generating high performing Facebook ad creative.
+After you’ve successfully applied Facebook’s best practices for structuring your media buying, you can begin shifting your focus to generating high-performing Facebook ad creative.
 This will becomes the primary differentiator in your campaigns and financial success.
 Constant creative testing of copy, video, and images becomes imperative to your campaign objectives.
-A large volume of creative is needed to achieve and also to sustain ROAS as creative rapidly fatigues with increased spend and audience reach.
-Moreover, 95% of creative fail to outperform your portfolio’s best, so even when having a high-performing creative, you need to think about replacing it.
-By adopting Facebook’s best practices and focusing on a winning creative strategy, you’ll be able to break out from the competition and start reaping the rewards this year.
+A large volume of creative is needed to achieve and sustain ROAS.
+Especially as creative rapidly fatigues with increased spend and audience reach.
+Moreover, 95% of creative fail to outperform your portfolio’s best.
+So even when having a high-performing creative, you need to think about replacing it.
+By adopting Facebook’s best practices and focusing on a winning creative strategy, you’ll be able to beat the competition.
+Thus, start reaping the rewards this year.